department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 ### Can I get an Agent Orange Registry health exam?

 You can get an Agent Orange Registry health exam if you served in Vietnam between 1962 and 1975 for any length of time or if you served in any of these ways:
-  - On Vietnam on smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”), **or**
+  - On smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”), **or**
   - In Korea in a unit in or near the Demilitarized Zone (DMZ) anytime between April 1, 1968, and August 31, 1971, **or**
   - In Thailand (U.S. Air Force Veterans) on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang near the air base perimeter anytime between February 28, 1961, and May 7, 1975, **or**
   - In Thailand (U.S. Army Veterans) as perimeter security personnel on RTAF bases in Thailand anytime between February 28, 1961, and May 7, 1975, **or**